lightbend/analytics-zoo/docs/docs/ProgrammingGuide/workingwithimages.md

 ```
 In the above example, the transformations will perform sequentially.

-Assume you have an ImageFrame containing original bytes array,
+Assume you have an ImageSet containing original bytes array,

 * `ImageBytesToMat` will transform the bytes array to `OpenCVMat`.